molbal/llm-text-completion-finetune/README.md

 ## Requirements
 - **Hugging Face account**: We will upload the training dataset to Hugging Face, because the `SFTTrainer` can very easily load datasets from there.
-- **Example dataset**: Have some txt/epub files ready for acquiring training data.
-If you do not have one, you can download books from https://www.gutenberg.org/ - Just to be on the safe side of things, only download books where the copyright status is **Public domain**.
-- **A workstation for data preparation**: This can be any computer, preferably its something local as for best results we'll need to do a bit of data cleaning manually.
+- **A workstation for data preparation**: This can be any computer with Python installed, preferably its something local as for best results we'll need to do a bit of data cleaning manually.
+(I used a Windows 11 laptop with Python 3.10)
-- **A few euros**: For renting a GPU powered container instance for training - I will list alternatives later in the section - or a workstation with a modern NVidia GPU with at least 16GB of VRAM.
-Currently the training library do not support AMD/Intel GPUs.
+- **5 euros or incredible patience**: For renting a GPU powered container instance for training - I will list alternatives later in the section, even free ones - or a workstation with a modern Nvidia GPU with at least 16GB of VRAM. _Currently_ the training library do not support AMD/Intel GPUs.
+(See: https://github.com/unslothai/unsloth/issues/37)
-- **Patience and stable internet connection**: The fine-tuning process takes a few hours at least and will involve transferring a few gigabytes of models.

-# Step 1: Preparation of training data
+## Step 1: Acquiring training data
-At this point you hopefully selected a few books you like, and downloaded them in txt format.
+**What you will have at the end of this step: A directory with txt files in it**

+Project Gutenberg is a digital library that provides free access to 70k+ e-books in the public domain.
+Since the books are in the public domain, there are no copyright issues or restrictions on using them for LLM training.

-For the sake of this training, I will use the Gutendex API (https://gutendex.com/) to query The Gutenberg projects for horror topic books:
+I will use the Gutendex API (https://gutendex.com/) to query The Gutenberg projects for horror topic books:

 `python .\pipeline\step0-acquire.py --output_dir "./training-data/0_raw/" --topic horror --num_records 200`

 This will download a bunch of text files to the library that we can work with.

-# Step 2: Preprocessing the training data
+## Step 2: Preprocessing the training data
+**What you will have at the end of this step: A directory with txt files in it, which are cleared of artifacts, and errors**

 This is basic cleaning of the training data.
 Book contents here are stripped of Project Gutenberg prefix and postfix metadata.

 `python .\pipeline\step1-preprocess.py --output_dir "./training-data/1_preprocessed/" --input_dir "./training-data/0_raw/"`

-If you have time, it is **highly recommended** to go through the preprocessed text files one by one, manually (or with more sophisticated automation) and remove even more filler content at the beginning and at the end stuff such as contents, acknowledgement, chapter headers, etc.
+If you have time, it is **highly recommended** to go through the preprocessed text files one by one, manually or with more sophisticated automation and remove even more filler content at the beginning and at the end stuff such as contents, acknowledgement, chapter headers, etc.

+**For production fine-tunes, we need squeaky clean training data.**

-# Step 3: Chunking
+## Step 3: Chunking
+**What you will have at the end of this step: A single parquet file containing the preprocessed training data in chunks.**

+In this step, we chunk the training data into pieces.
+For chunk size, I do not have a golden rule.
+Smaller chunk size will result to faster learning, larger chunk size might learn more patterns from the training data.
+For me, 7000 characters yielded good results.

+To run this snippet, you will need some dependencies:

+`pip install pyarrow pandas nltk`

+Installed depepndencies

+- `pyarrow`: A library for working with the Apache Arrow data format, which is used for writing the Parquet file in this script.
+- `pandas`: A popular data analysis and manipulation library for Python, which is used to create a DataFrame from the processed data.
+- `nltk`: The Natural Language Toolkit library, which is used for sentence tokenization in this script.

+Then once you have the necessary libraries installed, execute the script:

+`python .\pipeline\step3-chunking.py --source_dir "./training-data/1_preprocessed/" --output_file "./training-data/data.parquet"`

-# Step 4: Hugging Face dataset upload
+## Step 4: Hugging Face dataset upload

-# Step 5: Setting up training environment
+## Step 5: Setting up training environment

-# Step 6: Executing the training itself & Quantizing the model
+## Step 6: Executing the training itself & Quantizing the model

-# Step 7: Trying out locally
+## Step 7: Trying out locally

-# Step 8: Publishing your model
+## Step 8: Publishing your model
-## On Hugging Face
+### On Hugging Face

-## On the Ollama registry
+### On the Ollama registry